uber/baseweb/rfcs/checkbox-component.md

   * `Input` may replace original functionality of checkbox.
 If provided should follow the same interface and logic or may break the whole component
 * `labelPlacement: 'top' | 'right' | 'bottom' | 'left'`:
   How to position the label relative to the checkbox itself.
 Default is `right`
-* `onChange: func`:
-  handler for events on trigger element
-* `onMouseEnter: func`:
-  handler for events on trigger element
-* `onMouseLeave: func`:
-  handler for events on trigger element
-* `onFocus: func`:
-  handler for events on trigger element
-* `onBlur: func`:
-  handler for events on trigger element

 ## `StatefulCheckboxContainer` API